transcrobes/wikiextract/README.md

 ## Installation

-however it can also be installed from `PyPi` by doing:
+`wikiextract` can also be installed from `PyPi` with the following (COMING SOON):

     pip install wikiextract

-The script may be invoked directly:
+The script may be invoked directly after cloning from github:

+    git clone https://github.com/transcrobes/wikiextract.git && cd wikiextract
-    python -m wikiextract.extractor
+    python -m src.wikiextract.extractor

 ## Usage

-### wikiextract
+### wikiextract.extractor

 The programme may be invoked from the project root directory with a Wikipedia dump file as an argument: